-2009...Over the years Puppy Love have been asked why we don't support the Kennel Club and their campaign to stop puppy farming, we take a lot of criticism from people who think we should put politics aside for the good of the overall cause.
+Over the years Puppy Love have been asked many times why we don't support the Kennel Club (KC) and their campaign to end puppy farming.
+There are those who criticise us, saying we should put politics aside for the good of the overall cause.

-We get information from people who feel they have been mislead into thinking Kennel Club registration means that the pups they buy are healthy and have been raised ethically.
+KC registration means that the pups they buy are healthy and have been raised ethically.
 It gives them a sense that ‘KC papers’ and ‘KC registration’ is some kind of quality guarantee.
 We know the KC make no claims for their basic registration scheme, (they make many about their Assured Breeder Scheme) but, they also know full well that it’s used by many puppy sellers to market the puppies.
 All it really means, is that the breeder, which in some cases will be a puppy farmer, pays the KC a fee.
 An example from our records: a puppy buyer told us he did all the research to find the right breed for himself and his family and found what he thought was a good Kennel Club breeder.
-His puppy, which came with genuine KC papers died a couple of days after purchase from undiagnosed illness.
-As it was proven the pup was sick at time of purchase the buyer took the breeder to court for reimbursement of £500.
+His puppy, which came with genuine KC papers died a couple of days after purchase from an undiagnosed illness.
+As it was proven the pup was sick at the time of purchase, the buyer took the breeder to court for reimbursement of £500 and won.
 What he didn't know when he went to buy his puppy was that the breeder, who, remember, pays a fee to the KC to register the puppies, is licensed to keep 92 dogs on her premises and conditions are not pleasant.
-There are many more of these puppy battery farms who use KC registration and they own huge numbers of dogs to a life of breeding.
+There are many more of these puppy battery/factory farms who use KC registration and they confine huge numbers of dogs to a life of breeding.
 All legal, selling KC registered puppies, but horrible to anyone who genuinely loves dogs.

 Another purchaser bought her pup from a KC breeder in Wales, the pup was very sick and had to be put to sleep before she reached her first birthday.
 Again this breeder is licensed for over 100 dogs and registers littrs with the Kennel Club.